Aaron Jones Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- In his eight career matchups against the Vikings, Jones averaged 57.8 rushing yards per game, 1.7 fewer yards than his over/under in Sunday's game.
+- Against the Vikings, Jones' 57.8 rushing yards per game over his eight career matchups are 1.7 fewer than his over/under in Sunday's game.

-- Jones, in eight matchups versus the Vikings, has run for a TD four times (including multiple scores in one game).
+- Jones, in eight matchups against the Vikings, has run for a TD four times (including multiple scores in one game).

-- The Vikings give up 130.5 yards per game on the ground, the NFL's 28th-ranked rush defense.
+- In terms of defending against the run, the Vikings are 28th in the NFL, giving up 130.5 yards per game.

-- Jones and the Packers will face off against the NFL's 16th-ranked defense in terms of rushing touchdowns conceded (13).
+- The Packers are up against the NFL's 16th-ranked defense when it comes to rushing TDs allowed (13 this year).

 Recent Performances

-- Jones put together a 66-yard rushing performance in last week's matchup with the Browns, carrying the ball 12 times (averaging 5.5 yards per carry).
+- In last week's matchup with the Browns, Jones rushed for 66 yards on 12 carries (averaging 5.5 yards per carry).

-- Over his last three outings, Jones has rushed for 159 yards (53.0 per game) on 30 carries with one touchdown.
+- Over his last three games, Jones has racked up 159 rushing yards (53.0 per game) on 30 attempts with one touchdown.

 Jones' Green Bay Teammates